shubham-alavni/java-course/NOTES.md

 - Wrapper classes are used to represent primitive data types as objects in Java.
 - Wrapper classes are final and immutable.
 - Wrapper classes are used for creation from other data types, Utility methods, Storage in Collections, and Serialization.
+- An object is needed to support synchronization in multi-threading.
+- The classes in the `java.lang` package are used to create wrapper classes for primitive data types.
+- Data structures in Collection framework (like ArrayList, LinkedList, etc) store only objects (reference types) and not primitive types.
+So, to store primitive types in these data structures, we need to convert them into objects.
+This is where wrapper classes come into the picture.

 ### What is the difference between `new Integer(10)` and `Integer.valueOf(10)` ?
 - `new Integer(10)` creates a new `Integer` object with the value `10` every time it is called.